10- City Driving

 - Intense or emotional conversations

-- Grooming or looking in the mirror
+- Putting on makeup or looking in the mirror

 Coach your teen to avoid distracting activities whenever possible, but especially in busy, congested environments.
 Remind them to focus on keeping as much space as possible around the vehicle at all times.